intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

         main -ngl 33 -m <model_dir>/Meta-Llama-3-8B-Instruct-Q4_K_M.gguf -n 32 --prompt "Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun doing something" -e -ngl 33 --color --no-mmap
 ```

-[Put a screenshot or video demo here, or just paste a sample output text]

 Under your current directory, you can also exceute below command to have interative chat with Llama3: